TOTH Montessori

 • Why does Montessori have multi-age classrooms?

 Multi-age classrooms afford us the luxury of adapting the curriculum to the individual child.
 Each child can work at his or her own pace while remaining in the community with his or her peers.
-In addition, the multi-age format allows all older children to be the leaders of the classroom community even those children who may be shy or quiet.
+In addition, the multi-age format allows all older children to be the leaders of the classroom community, modeling skills and behaviors for their younger peers.

 The term Montessori is not trademarked and anyone, regardless of training, experience or affiliation can open a “Montessori” school.
 It is essential that parents thoroughly research a school to ensure the authenticity of their chosen program.